Hyundai i30 N review & buyer's guide

-The VW Golf GTI is dead.
-Correction: murdered.
-So, let's address the main reasons the new i30 N consigns GTI to the dirt
+Road & track test: The VW Golf GTI is dead (murdered).
+So, let's find out why the i30 N consigns the GTI to the dirt

 The i30 N is not some hastily (and cynically) tarted-up i30.
 It's fundamentally re-engineered.